A Locals Guide to the Best Things to do in Cork (2024 Guide)

-Read on to find out why you must visit Cork.
 You will be adding Cork to your Ireland itinerary in no time.

-9 Best Things to do in Cork, Ireland
+15 Best Things to do in Cork, Ireland

-#1 Cork has the best beaches in Ireland
+1. Cork has the best beaches in Ireland

-Boasting the second-largest coastline in the whole country, ย there’s certain to be a beach that tickles your fancy.
+Boasting the second-largest coastline in the whole country, there’s certain to be a beach that tickles your fancy.
 The beaches in West Cork are the best in my opinion.
-My personal favourites are Garrettstown for surfing and The Dock near Kinsale winning the ‘cute factor’ – it’s teeny-tiny.
-Another very popular beach in West Cork is Inchydoney near Clonakilty, which is a whopping 7 miles long!
-You can stay the night here at stunningย Inchydoney beach hotelย which overlooks the beach!
+My personal favorites are Garretstown for surfing and The Dock near Kinsale winning the ‘cute factor’ – it’s teeny-tiny.

 With Cork being the most Southerly county, the weather is typically the warmest in the country.
 It’s still Ireland though, so please don’t arrive expecting a Mediterranean climate or anything.

-You’re reading this blog because you love Ireland, then, why not read my detailed guide on how to move to Ireland
+Related Read: You’re reading this blog because you love Ireland, then, why not read my detailed guide on how to move to Ireland

-#2 The sunsets in Cork ain’t bad
+2. The sunsets in Cork are world-class

 Be sure to head down to West Cork for the best sunsets in my opinion – particularly at Mizen Head, Galley Head Lighthouse outside Rosscarbery or Sheep’s Head along the Beara Peninsula!
 A great secret sunset spot is Charles Fort in Kinsale, although popular during the day with history lovers its typically quiet at sunset and offers a great vantage point over Kinsale harbor.